 Place them in an airtight container, being sure not to pack them so tightly that they break.
 Seal the container and store on your counter for up to two days.

 Make your whipped cream before your guests arrive, and store in the coldest part of your fridge, tightly covered by plastic wrap.
 Just before assembling, whisk your whipped cream for about 30 seconds to return it to its full glory.

 You can wash your berries and slice the strawberries ahead of time, as well.
 Hold off on slicing your banana until just before you assemble the dessert nachos, however.

 Have you ever tried dessert nachos?
-How would you top them?

 Enjoy dessert nachos as a Cinco de Mayo dessert or any day you want something fun.
 This delicious and easy to assemble dessert looks incredibly fancy for a great wow factor.
 Bake your tortilla chips for a healthier option than frying, and watch this fantastic Mexican inspired dessert disappear.

-- 3 T butter, melted
+- 3 tablespoons butter, melted

-- 10 t sugar
+- 10 teaspoons sugar

-- 1 t cinnamon
+- 1 teaspoons cinnamon

 - 4 large strawberries, sliced